-Approximately 500 FSA employees are members of the Local Government Pension Scheme (LGPS).
+There are currently 448 FSA employees who are active members of the Local Government Pension Scheme (LGPS).
 LGPS is a defined benefit scheme governed by the Local Government Pension Scheme Regulations 2005, and administered by London Pension Fund Authority.
 The scheme is subject to regular valuations by an independent, professionally qualified actuary.
 These determine the level of contributions required to fund future benefits.